AyshFawad/space-nutrition-capstone/proposal.md

 ## Future Implementations
 Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.
--Mood and health monitoring:To cater to astronauts from different countries, offer multilingual support to ensure that all astronauts can use the app effectively.
+-Mood and health monitoring: Integrate a system to track astronauts’ health and mood based on nutrition, ensuring that diet intake impacts overall well-being.

 -Multilingual support:To cater to astronauts from different countries, offer multilingual support to ensure that all astronauts can use the app effectively.